nyyshaaa/backend-app-complete/src/custom_exceptions.md

 4. **Static Payloads vs Dynamic**

-   * Static (Bookly) is simplest when no instance data is needed.
+   * Static is simplest when no instance data is needed.
    * Dynamic (reading `exc` in handler) is essential for per‑instance details like IDs or retry hints.

 This hybrid pattern evolved by asking: